Indiana vs. Miami: Odds, spread, over/under - NCAA Tournament Second Round

 Indiana vs. Miami Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup on several sportsbooks.
+See the odds, spread and over/under for this matchup posted at individual sportsbooks.

 |Favorite